 At least 2,250 children in Boone County (13.8 percent) do not know where their next meal will come from.
 Facing food insecurity and a rising rate of obesity, several community and faith-based organizations wanted to start community gardens, but did not know how.
 Two such gardens were underway, but disconnected from the community.

-A meeting to design a new garden funded through a grant resulted in the implementation of a system of four community gardens providing over 3,750 pounds of produce to local pantries and feeding programs in 2019.
+A meeting to design a new garden funded through a grant resulted in the implementation of a system of four community gardens providing over 2,150 pounds of produce to local pantries and feeding programs in 2019.
 We surpassed this in 2020, providing over 3,853 pounds to eight local partners.

 If you are a Master Gardener, your work in the Community Gardens counts towards volunteer hours.
-Our Master Gardeners are the key to tackling this massive effort, but we implemented an adopt-a-week process for 2019 whereby community groups commit to helping in the garden one time for one week.
-This has provided new connections and more volunteers!
+Our Master Gardeners are the key to tackling this massive effort.
+We plan to teach gardening to kids attending the Mental Health America Boone County (MHABC) summer camp in 2020.
+Be part of the fun!

 We are looking for volunteers willing to teach gardening topics to our community members, young and old or work alongside “rookie” gardeners to teach them how to grow.